Nexmo/station/_documentation/client-sdk/setup/generate-test-credentials.md

 ---
 title: How to Generate Test Credentials
-products: client-sdk
-description: This tutorial shows you how to create a Nexmo application, users and tokens.
+description: This topic shows you how to create a Nexmo application, users and tokens.
-languages:
-    - Node
 ---

 # How to Generate Test Credentials